-As the MLA Handbook explains, works-cited-list entries in MLA style are structured according to the concept of containers.
+Works-cited-list entries in MLA style are structured according to the concept of containers.
 But it’s often tricky to determine when a work accessed online is contained in another work.
-This post will help you understand when a Web site is and is not a container.
+This post provides some examples to help you see when a website is and is not a container.

 Rule of Thumb